AntonC9018/Hopper_University_Paper/paper.md

 Obviously, being able to occupy a certain position in the world and being able to change one's position at runtime are essential for the game.

-These abilities are modeled with via the following specialized components:
+These abilities are modeled via the following specialized components:
 - `Transform`, providing a *position in the world*,
 - `Displaceable`, providing the ability *to change one's position in the world*,
 - `Moving`, providing the ability to *move voluntarily*,